Gabriel2409/obsidian_notes/Snowflake - Authentication and Authorization.md

 ### Federated Authentication

 - enables users to connect to snowflake using secure SSO
-- Snowflake can delegate authentication responsibility to an SAML 2.0 compliant external identity provaider (IdP) with native support for Okta and ADFS IdPs
+- Snowflake can delegate authentication responsibility to an SAML 2.0 compliant external identity provider (IdP) with native support for Okta and ADFS IdPs
 - In a federated environment, snowflake is referred to as a Service Provider (SP)
 - This is done by creating an object called security integration